 When Slyly The Fox is attempting to steal the key while Stormella is sleeping.
 He admits what he’s doing.
 Nobody does that when you’re about to steal a key to escape or rescue your comrades.
 The Cast from “Whose Line Is It Anyway” are able to improvise a plan than this nincompoop!

 What happened to Slyly’s backup dancers?
 They only appeared in a musical number.
 Did they teleport offscreen like Nightcrawler from X-Men?
 Why didn’t they contribute by rescuing Zoey?

 The Final Verdict: D, FOR DINGBAT!

 The 1998 version of Rudolph The Red-Nosed Reindeer has a ton of problems.
+I used to like it when it was a kid.
 As an adult, I realize what’s wrong with this interpretation of a Christmas icon.
 If I were you, I’d skipped this in favor of the 1964 special.
 If not, pick my personal favorites like “Ed, Edd N Eddy’s Jingle Jingle Jangle,” “Shrek The Halls,” “The Madagascar Penguins In A Christmas Caper” & South Park’s three parter episode, “Black Friday.”